hashicorp/nomad-driver-virt/README.md

 ## Debugging a VM

 Sometimes things dont go as plan and extra tools are necessary to find the problem.
-Here are some strategies to debug a failing vm:
+Here are some strategies to debug a failing VM:

 ### Connecting to a VM